panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 commentsThreadId: javascript-prototypal-inheritance
 ---

-I believe that you don't know JavaScript until you know prototypal inheritance.
+You don't know JavaScript until you know prototypal inheritance.
 Prototypes greatly influence how objects work in JavaScript.

 The prototypal inheritance is often asked during coding interviews since this knowledge is an indicator of how you know JavaScript.